jgautier75/poc-spring-telemetry/README.md

         - notif_email: Email for notifications (non unique, e.g: a diffusion list)
 - **Events**:
     - Storage of audit events.
-    - An audit event is always recorded when an entity is created (tenant, organization, sector), updated or deleted
+    - An audit event is always recorded when an entity is created (tenant, organization, sector, user), updated or deleted
     - Properties:
         - uid: A unique identifier (uuid)
         - created_at: Creation timestamp (UTC/ISO-8601)